Hyllus argyrotoxus: Description

+Hyllus argyrotoxus is a medium to large-sized salticid with a robust body and relatively long legs.
+The species exhibits sexual dimorphism, with females generally larger and more heavily built than males.
+Both sexes possess large anterior median eyes that provide acute binocular vision.
+The coloration is typically contrasting black, dark brown and white or silvery markings, which are more distinct in males.
+Diagnostic characters of the male palp and female epigyne have been illustrated and described in taxonomic literature.

 Conservation

-Hyllus argyrotoxus is listed as Least Concern due to its wide geographical range across South Africa.
-It is protected in more than ten protected areas including Addo Elephant National Park, Kruger National Park, and Hluhluwe-IMfolozi Park.
+Hyllus argyrotoxus is listed as Least Concern due to its wide geographical range and occurrence across multiple habitats in South Africa.
+It has been recorded from more than ten protected areas, including Addo Elephant National Park, Kruger National Park and Hluhluwe-iMfolozi Park.
+No major threats to the species have been identified.

 Taxonomy

 Hyllus argyrotoxus was originally described by Eugène Simon in 1902 from South Africa, with the type locality given only as "Zululand".
-The species was redescribed by Wesołowska and Russell-Smith in 2000.
+The species was later redescribed by Wesołowska and Russell-Smith in 2000 as part of a revision of African salticids.
+Hyllus perspicuus Peckham & Peckham, 1903 was subsequently placed in synonymy with H. argyrotoxus following examination of type material.